-Felker represents HP as a Cyber SME and co-chairs the Intelligence and National Security Alliance’s (INSA) Cyber Intelligence Task Force, and he co-authored two white papers that focus on current issues in cyber, called “Operational Levels of Cyber Intelligence” and “Strategic Cyber Intelligence.”
+Felker represents HP as a cyber subject matter expert and co-chairs the Intelligence and National Security Alliance’s Cyber Intelligence Task Force.
+He co-authored two white papers that focus on current issues in cyber, titled “Operational Levels of Cyber Intelligence” and “Strategic Cyber Intelligence.”

 “We wanted to tie the levels of intelligence together and start talking about developing some common lexicon so that when you have issues at the tactical level, in the ones and zeros world, you’re still able to translate that and make leadership at any organization understand what it is that you’re talking about.”

 “The task force has seen a number of different instances where there is disconnect between the folks who are on the keyboard doing the crunching, doing the cyber hygiene stuff and trying to prevent attacks, and the leadership; they often don’t speak the same sort of language,” he said.
 “We wanted to tie the levels of intelligence together and start talking about developing some common lexicon so that when you have issues at the tactical level, in the ones and zeros world, you’re still able to translate that and make leadership at any organization understand what it is that you’re talking about.”

 “We look at the intelligence from a strategic perspective as an understanding of what’s out there, what can hurt me,” Felker said.
 “An example would be a medium size company that has created some great intellectual property, but that faces five other competitors in the marketplace.
 So we try to include the cyber threat into that discussion.
 Which top two or three of those competitors have the capability and intention to come into my systems and steal my intellectual property?
 Understanding who the threat actors are, and what their abilities and intentions may be, can put you in a position to better protect yourself and to make more informed decisions as you walk through your overall risk management process.”

-“The idea is to put your overall situation in better context by understanding the current situation, situational awareness if you will, of what’s out there relative to your market space and better protecting yourself,” said Felker.
+“The idea is to put your overall situation in better context by understanding the current situation, situational awareness if you will, of what’s out there relative to your market space and better protecting yourself,” he said.
 “That information can provide you valuable information as you step through the risk assessment process.”

 Intelligence Production and Information Sharing: Important Links

-“It may be a little late, because you don’t necessarily have the sources and methods you may have in the classified environment, but if you do it properly and devote the right resources and the right methodology to it, you can come up with essentially the same information,” said Felker.
+“It may be a little late, because you don’t necessarily have the sources and methods you may have in the classified environment, but if you do it properly and devote the right resources and the right methodology to it, you can come up with essentially the same information,” he said.
 “Get what you can, and that’s what intelligence is anyway — collecting up as best you can and then making some informed decisions about what you know and what you’ve collected up.
 And that’s part of the intelligence production process.”

-“That should not be an impediment to information sharing amongst others in your marketspace, in your critical information sector, or internally in a government, whether it’s state, local, or federal, doesn’t matter — it should not be an impediment to that,” said Felker.
+“That should not be an impediment to information sharing amongst others in your market space, in your critical information sector, or internally in a government, whether it’s state, local or federal, doesn’t matter — it should not be an impediment to that,” he said.

 Felker provided the following as an example: “If a company has a decent understanding of where it stands in the market space, and has done a good job of gleaning intelligence from open source, whether internally or having shopped it out to an intelligence provider, then that intelligence can be packaged to the point where it can be shared with others so they don’t experience the same problem that you did.”

 That kind of information sharing is crucial in the increasingly interconnected world we live in.
-“At the end of the day, we’re all in the same boat,” said Felker.
+“At the end of the day, we’re all in the same boat,” Felker said.
 “So if something is really nasty and it has the potential to impact lots of people in different sectors in government and commercial, then we may want to find some ways to figure out how to share that rapidly as well and without caveats.”

-“Instead of being reactive to cyber threat actors that are trying to get into your network, you’re going to be more proactive,” said Felker.
+“Instead of being reactive to cyber threat actors that are trying to get into your network, you’re going to be more proactive,” Felker said.
 “You may go outside the network to understand what they are, and you may be able to stop them from getting in — but you probably won’t.
 But at least when they hit your wire you’re going to recognize them, you’re going to understand them as an adversary, you’re going to know their capabilities and what threat they pose, and you’re going to be in a much better position to mitigate that threat.”

 It goes without saying that the better intelligence you have, the better you can prepare.
-The point of efforts like INSA’s white papers are to help companies and agencies shore up their essential cyber hygiene processes, including vulnerability protection, critical controls, user awareness, and other strategies.
+The point of efforts like INSA’s white papers are to help companies and agencies shore up their essential cyber hygiene processes, including vulnerability protection, critical controls, user awareness and other strategies.
 And, of course, those processes will yield information that can direct an organization’s overall strategy moving forward.